 If you have something unique in mind, Sanctum Garden Studios also offers a bespoke design service.
 They can incorporate special design features, such as roof canopies and covered seating areas, to meet your specific requirements.

 Sanctum Garden Studios’ in-house team travels across the UK to install their buildings.
 This service includes the installation of the studio’s foundation system.
 All they require is that the site is prepared – flat, level, and clear of vegetation – for their arrival.
+And, if you have a concrete slab already in place Sanctum can adjust their system to work with this.
 Each studio comes pre-wired with lighting and power sockets that are connected to an external junction box.
 From there, the customer needs to hire a local electrician to establish the connection between this junction box and the main house.

 Pre-designed ranges with options to personalise